The John J. Winkler Memorial Prize

 The Prize is intended to honor the memory of John J. ("Jack") Winkler, a classical scholar, teacher, and political activist for radical causes both within and outside the academy, who died of AIDS in 1990 at the age of 46.
 Jack believed that the profession as a whole discourages young scholars from exploring neglected or disreputable topics, and from applying unconventional or innovative methods to their scholarship.
 He wished to be remembered by means of an annual Prize that would encourage such efforts.
 In accordance with his wishes, the John J. Winkler Memorial trust awards a cash prize each year to the author of the best undergraduate or graduate essay in any risky or marginal field of classical studies.
 Topics include (but are not limited to) those that Jack himself explored: the ancient novel, the sex/gender systems of antiquity, the social meanings of Greek drama, and ancient Mediterranean culture and society.
 Approaches include (but are not limited to) those that Jack's own work exemplified: feminism, anthropology, narratology, semiotics, cultural studies, ethnic studies, and lesbian/gay studies.

 The Prize is intended to encourage new work rather than to recognize scholarship that has already proven itself in more traditional venues.
 Essays submitted for the prize should not, therefore, be previously published or accepted for publication.
+Exceptions may be made in the case of anticipated publication in a conference proceeeding.
 The Trust reserves the right not to confer the Prize in any year in which the essays submitted to the competition are judged insufficiently prizeworthy.

 Contestants may send their essays and address any inquiries to: Kirk Ormand, Dept. of Classics, Oberlin College; email@example.com.